-The Best Christmas Gift of All: Do You Enjoy Life or Do You Consider Yourself Too Old to Even Try?
+The Best Christmas Gift of All: Do You Enjoy Life or You Think You’re Too Old to Even Try?

 Early this morning, I got up to do my exercises and mediation before heading to the airport for my annual Christmas visit at my best friend’s family’s house in Spokane, WA.
 Before I put the last bits and pieces in my luggage for the long drive to the airport, I checked my inbox.